TshimolohoNkhi/Message_App/README.md

 # Message_App

-A Java-based application that simulates a simplified messaging system with features for message creation, validation, storage, and retrieval.
+An academic Java-based project that simulates a simplified messaging system with features for message creation, validation, storage, and retrieval.
 It provides a user-friendly interface for sending messages, generating unique identifiers, and managing stored message data.

 ## 💼 Portfolio Project